-Our investing activities included purchases of software, property and equipment during the three months ended March 31, 2024 and March 31, 2023.
+Our investing activities included purchases of software and property and equipment during the three six months ended March 31, 2024 June 30, 2024.
+Our investing activities included purchases of software, intangibles and March 31, property and equipment during the six months ended June 30, 2023.